 After Carotid Endarterectomy: In the Hospital

 After surgery, you’ll be taken to a recovery area.
-Later, you may be moved to a regular hospital room where you’ll stay for 1 or 2 days.
-In many cases, you can go home after 1 night.
+Later, you may be moved to a regular hospital room.
+Here's what to expect.

 The first few hours

 You’ll be in a recovery area or the intensive care unit (ICU) for the first few hours after surgery.
 Any anesthesia you had will wear off quickly.
 Try not to move your head.
-It’s normal to feel some discomfort near the incision.
+It’s normal to feel some pain near the incision.
 But medicine will help you feel better.
-You’ll also have an intravenous (IV) catheter to provide you with fluids.
+You’ll also have an IV (intravenous) catheter to give you fluids.
 Your blood pressure, breathing, and other vital signs will be closely watched.
 Your loved ones may be able to visit with you soon.
-The medical staff will watch your neurological state closely to make sure there are no changes.
+The medical staff will watch your mental state closely to make sure there are no changes.

 As you regain strength